Blue Cross Blue Shield Insurance for Addiction Treatment

-Does Blue Cross Blue Shield Cover Rehab?
+Does Blue Cross Blue Shield Cover Addiction Treatment?

 BCBS has individual and family plans that include the bronze, silver, gold, and platinum plans (categories are dependent on your state).
-Bronze plans have the lowest cost, and the price of plans goes up from there.
+Bronze plans have the lowest cost, and the price of plans goes up from there.3

 - Bronze plans cover close to 60% of medical costs and have low monthly payments and high deductibles.

 - Silver plans cover close to 70% of medical costs, with a somewhat higher monthly payment and lower deductible.